mykeln/teslaprep/README.md

 ## Start
 Congratulations!
 You've configured a Model 3.
 Now comes the hardest part: waiting.

-The typical order of operations looks like this after you submit your order:
-1. You'll receive an email from Tesla saying something to the effect of "we'll be in touch!"
+You'll receive an email from Tesla saying something to the effect of "we'll be in touch!"
+Do not get financing quotes at this time.
+They expire after 30-days, and you will need to re-run credit checks.

-2. Depending on your financing choice during configuration, you'll see an "Edit Design" button on your account page all the way up until your car starts being built (this can be in as little as ten days before taking delivery).
+Depending on your financing choice during configuration, you'll see an "Edit Design" button on your account page all the way up until your car starts being built (this can be in as little as ten days before taking delivery).
+If you elected the "Cash" option for financing, your "Edit Design" button will disappear immediately.

-3. Do not get financing quotes at this time.
-They expire after 30-days, and you will need to re-run credit checks
+But it's still accessible by visiting https://www.tesla.com/teslaaccount/edit-design/RNXXXXXXXXXXX.
+Use this link to (relatively) officially check the status of your order up to 7 days before your delivery date.

 ### First contact
-You will eventually be contacted by a Tesla Delivery Advisor/Scheduler, who will confirm your delivery date.
+You will eventually be contacted by a Tesla Delivery Advisor/Scheduler who will confirm your delivery date.
 Make sure your Tesla account reflects this date.

-If you elected the "Cash" option for financing, your "Edit Design" button will disappear immediately.
-But it's still accessible by visiting https://www.tesla.com/teslaaccount/edit-design/RNXXXXXXXXXXX.
-Use this link to unofficially check the status of your order.

 ### <30 days before delivery
 Now it's time to get quotes from credit unions, banks, etc. Whatever quotes you get, if your credit history is excellent, use [Lightstream](https://www.lightstream.com/) to get an unsecured cash loan.
 They will beat any approved rate you send them.